PX4/PX4-user_guide/en/config/actuators.md

 - `Angle at min tilt`: Maximum tilt angle
 - `Angle at max tilt`: Minimum tilt angle
 - `Tilt direction`: `Towards front` (Positive X direction) or `Towards right` (Positive Y direction)
+- `Use for control`:
+  - `None`: Torque control is not used.
+  - `Yaw`: Tilt servos used to control yaw.
+  - `Pitch`: Tilt servos used to control pitch.
-- `Use for control`: `None`, `Yaw`, `Pitch`, `Both Yaw and Pitch`.
+  - `Both Yaw and Pitch`: Tilt servos are used to control both yaw and pitch.

-  For more information see [Tilt Servos for Yaw/Pitch Control](#) below.
+  :::note
+  Tilt servos can provide torque on one or more axes, which may be used to yaw or pitch the vehicle:
+  - Yaw is commonly set in this way, though motors can be used instead on vehicles with four or more motors.
+  - Pitch is more commonly controlled using differential motors thrust.
+    Control using tilt servos is useful on airframes that can't use differential thrust, such as a [Bicopter](https://www.youtube.com/watch?v=hfss7nCN40A).

-The coordinate system for tilt rotors is shown below:
+The coordinate system for tilt rotor angles is shown below:

 ![Tilt Axis](../../assets/config/actuators/tilt_axis.png)

 The reference direction is upwards.
-- Tilting **Front** means the servo tilts towards Front .
+- Tilting **Front** means the servo tilts towards Front.
-- Tilting **Right** means the servo tilts towards Right .
+- Tilting **Right** means the servo tilts towards Right.
 - **Minimum and maximum tilt angles** specify the physical limits in degrees of the tilt at minimum & maximum control.

   :::note
   Negative angles are possible.
   For example tiltable multirotors have symmetrical limits and one could specify -30 as minimum and 30 degrees as maximum.
   :::

   :::note
   If a motor/tilt points downwards and tilts towards the back it is logically equivalent to a motor pointing upwards and tilting towards the front.
   :::

-#### Tilt Servos for Yaw/Pitch Control

-Tilt servos can provide torque on one or more axes, which may be used to yaw or pitch the vehicle.

- (it's possible to only use a subset of the available tilts for a certain torque control):
-  - Yaw: the tilts are used to control yaw (generally desired).
-    If four or more motors are used, the motors can be used instead.
-  - Pitch: typically differential motor thrust is used to control pitch, but some airframes require pitch to be controlled by the tilt servos (Example: [Bicopter](https://www.youtube.com/watch?v=hfss7nCN40A))
-- Tiltable motors get assigned to one of the tilt servos in the setup screen.

 ## Actuator Outputs